 The foundation is dedicated to revitalizing the Grove Park neighborhood and improving the quality of life by working with local partners, leaders and residents to create a healthy, equitable and vibrant community.

 Grove Park Foundation has grown out of the efforts to connect and restore several historic Westside neighborhoods along Proctor Creek.
 These neighborhoods have suffered from decades of disinvestment environmental degradation.
 In 2015, the Emerald Corridor Foundation opened its doors in the Grove Park neighborhood and began working with public, private and community partners to address quality of life issues surrounding the creek.

-In October 2015, the leadership of the Emerald Corridor Foundation met Purpose Built Communities at the inaugural meeting of the Westside Future Fund at City of Refuge and started conversing about a possible collaboration.
-This lead to dialogues with potential stakeholders and partners and over the next 18 months, the Emerald Corridor Foundation increasingly focused its work on the Grove Park neighborhood and sought the counsel and advice of Purpose Built Communities.
-During this time, the Emerald Corridor Foundation forged a series of new partnerships with Atlanta Public Schools, KIPP, the YMCA and several arts organizations to bring an A+ school, a new YMCA facility and new housing options for all income levels to the Grove Park neighborhood.
+In October 2015, the leadership of the foundation’s leadership met Purpose Built Communities and started conversing about a possible collaboration.
+This lead to dialogues with potential stakeholders and partners and over the next 18 months, during which time, the foundation forged a series of new partnerships with Atlanta Public Schools, KIPP, the YMCA and several arts organizations to bring an A+ school, a new YMCA facility and new housing options for all income levels to the Grove Park neighborhood.